1.1 Landlord Advice UK refers to ‘Landlord Advice UK (Commercial) Ltd ’ (also referred to as ‘us’, ‘we’ and ‘our’).

-1.2 By instructed Landlord Advice UK you accept our terms of business which include our client care duties.
-These terms of business shall apply to all matters handled by us, though much reference is made to landlord and tenant matters, our services are not limited to the same.
+1.2 By instructing Landlord Advice UK you accept our terms of business which include our client care duties.
+These terms of business shall apply to all matters handled by us, though reference is often made to landlord and tenant matters, and specially eviction.

 i We do not discriminate unlawfully, or victimise or harass anyone, in the course of our professional dealings;

 ii we provide services to clients in a way that respects diversity, we make reasonable adjustments to ensure that disabled clients, employees or managers are not placed at a substantial disadvantage compared to those who are not disabled, and you do not pass on the costs of these adjustments to these disabled clients, employees or managers;

 iii our approach to recruitment and employment encourages equality of opportunity and respect for diversity;

 iv complaints of discrimination are dealt with promptly, fairly, openly, and effectively;

 v we have appropriate arrangements in place to ensure that we monitor, report and, where appropriate, publish workforce diversity data.